rudenoise/rudenoiseSite/md/openBSD-notes.md

 replacing _vim_ and _git_ are an option.

 Much as I admire _pandoc_ I am not using most of its functionality.
-For sub-set of _markdown_ that I'm using I could write my own _md-to-html_ program.
+For the sub-set of _markdown_ that I'm using I could write my own _md-to-html_ program.

 And though _AWS_ is cheap (this blog is never visited enough to make it